 © All Rights Reserved Utrecht

 Chobe National Park is located in the northeast of Botswana, between the Okavango Delta/Moremi Game Reserve and the main gateway to Chobe, Kasane.
 The park is well over 10,000 square kilometers big and is best known fur huge flocks of elephants which roam the area and come to drink water out of the Chobe river during the afternoon.
-There are also large herds of buffalos near the edge of the river, as well as hippos, lechwes, kudus, impalas and roan antilopes.
-Although from Kasane it is possibel to reach the park and the first part of the park by normal vehicle, if you want to travel further and cross the Chobe National Park towards Maun, this will mean you have to travel by well equiped 4wd.
+There are also large herds of buffalos near the edge of the river, as well as hippos, lechwes, kudus, impalas and roan antelopes.
+Although from Kasane it is possible to reach the park and the first part of the park by normal vehicle, if you want to travel further and cross the Chobe National Park towards Maun, this will mean you have to travel by well equipped 4wd.
 As a consequence, many people visit the park from lodges in or near Kasane, and some parts get very crowded, mainly during the high season.

 We don't currently have any Travel Helpers for Chobe National Park

 Except where otherwise noted, content of this article is licensed under a Creative Commons Attribution-ShareAlike 3.0 License